BOARD OF ADVISORS, UK

 Prior to founding Fox Farm Consulting, Catherine worked as a Post Doctoral researcher with Professor Tim Benton at Leeds University, investigating the resilience of global fresh produce supply chains.
 She has experience of corporate sustainability within major retail and strives for projects within integrity, rather than greenwashing.
 She understands the challenges of global corporate data management, and the logistics required to monitor and report change.

 Kate owns and manages Leys Farm Livery (horse riding stables) in North Nottinghamshire.
-She lives with her husband and two children on a mixed farm on the outskirts of Sheffield.
+She lives with her husband and two children on a mixed farm in the high Peak District on the outskirts of Barnsley and Sheffield.
 Her hobbies include horse riding, botany and floristry.

 Kate holds a PhD in honey bee health and an MRes in Biodiversity and Conservation from the University of Leeds.
 She also holds a BSc in Biology from the University of Durham.